Skip to main content

 )

-The Cache provides a comprehensive interface for accessing different types of market data, including order books, quotes, trades, bars.
-All market data in the cache are stored with reverse indexing — meaning the most recent data is at index 0.
+The Cache provides a comprehensive interface for accessing order books, quotes, trades, and bars.
+All market data in the cache uses reverse indexing, so the most recent entry sits at index 0.

 # Get a list of all cached bars for a bar type